ValdryanIvandito/cardano-basic-transaction-guide/generate-wallet-address-eng.md

 **_Note: After successfully generating a wallet address, you can top up your balance using the Cardano Faucet at the following Official Cardano Faucet [link](https://docs.cardano.org/cardano-testnet/tools/faucet/)_**

-## Step-8 Display Information About the Address UTxO (Check Balance)
+## Step-8 Display Information About the Wallet Address UTxO (Check Balance)

 ```bash
 cardano-cli query utxo \